arash-hacker/Blog/qoute101.md

 <pre>
 	The main reason ppl fail from data/ world perception is that they focus on one side of data(ins of 10 or more...) and analyze it from one perspective.
 	That cause misunderstading, consipracy, ..
 Thniking as whole system

+⚠️❌🌟	If you are really fullstack or principal, you even use it in your daily life. and you believe on it. not just in your work , game , home, friends.

 </pre>
 <pre></pre>
 <pre></pre>